cocomon2019/-tableau-/README.md

 # Visualizations

-Use the visualizations to design a dashboard for each phenomena and a static map that plots all bike stations with a visual indication of the most popular locations to start and end a journey with xip code data overlaid on top.
+Use the visualizations to design a dashboard for each phenomena and a static map that plots all bike stations with a visual indication of the most popular locations to start and end a journey with zip code data overlaid on top.